garden-io/garden/docs/reference/commands.md

 **Deletes a running namespace.**

-This will delete all services in the specified namespace, and trigger providers to clear up any other resources and reset it.
-When you then run `garden deploy`, the namespace will be reconfigured.
+This will clean up everything deployed in the specified environment, and trigger providers to clear up any other resources and reset it.
+When you then run `garden deploy` after, the namespace will be reconfigured.

 This can be useful if you find the namespace to be in an inconsistent state, or need/want to free up resources.